-In the event that a classification range assignment used by State general government is adjusted to a range higher than that in effect at the University due to the State's implementation of the 2018 Total Compensation Salary Survey, the State's evaluation of recruitment or retention data, or through the State's negotiations with represented employees of general government (referenced in Appendix T of the general government agreement with WFSE), the University will change the classification's range assignment to match the state assignment.
+In the event that a classification range assignment used by State general government is adjusted to a range higher than that in effect at the University due to the State's implementation of a salary survey, the State's evaluation of recruitment or retention data, or through the State's negotiations with represented employees of general government (referenced in Appendix T of the general government agreement with WFSE), the University will change the classification's range assignment to match the state assignment.
 This provision will be implemented only to the extent such salary range adjustments are fully funded by the State.